awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* any
-- *Default:* Configuration related to the [default nodegroup for notebook]{@link EmrEksNodegroup.NOTEBOOK_EXECUTOR }
+- *Default:* Configuration associated with the [default nodegroup for notebook]{@link EmrEksNodegroup.NOTEBOOK_EXECUTOR }

-The JSON configuration overrides for Amazon EMR on EKS configuration attached to the managed endpoint.
+The JSON object to [override the configuration of EMR on EKS managed endpoint]{@link https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/create-managed-endpoint.html}.

 ---